kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 The targets are defined by the below suggested maximum limits, which are organized the same way as the [Kubernetes native type thresholds](https://github.com/kubernetes/community/blob/master/sig-scalability/configs-and-limits/thresholds.md#kubernetes-thresholds).

 #### CronJob Limits
 There should be nothing in the implementation that limits CronJobs per namespace.
 Overall clusterwide limits of CronJob are important.
 Cluster wide limits for CronJob should be storage bound since it shares the storage space with all other objects.
 Determining the appropriate storage limit for a cluster is out-of-scope for this document.
-We would recommend having CronJob use not more than 25% of the etcd storage.
-Since by default CronJob's successfulJobsHistoryLimit is 3.
+We would recommend having CronJob use not more than 15% of the etcd storage.
+This allows space for Jobs created by CronJobs with the default successfulJobsHistoryLimit of 3 and for other objects.

 #### Frequency of launched jobs
 The number of CronJobs is also sensitive to the API server QPS and the schedule of the individual CronJobs.
 This translated to the frequency of launched jobs.
 We could have large number of CronJobs with a spread of schedule that doenst stress the Job API.
 At the same time we could have a small number of CronJobs that schedule synchronously stressing the Jobs API.
 The design must be able to easily saturate the API server QPS.